Can Public Large Language Models Help Private Cross-device Federated Learning?: Experimental Setup Details

 \subsection{Verification of Non-overlap between C4 and StackOverflow Datasets}

+StackOverflow contains 342K clients for training with 135.8M examples.
 In this section, we detail the method used to verify that there is no explicit overlap between the public C4 dataset and the private StackOverflow dataset utilized in our study.

 We explored C4 which has multiple variants\footnote{https://www.tensorflow.org/datasets/catalog/c4}: \texttt{c4/en, c4/realnewslike, and c4/webtextlike}.

 To verify this hypothesis, we conducted a rigorous comparison of these two datasets and its variants.
 Specifically, we compared the unique identifiers (e.g., URL for webpages in the C4 dataset, and post ID for StackOverflow posts) between the two datasets.